Experience a Vacation – Only Made in Tennessee

-Don't overlook this...
+Don't miss this...

-Famous people from our state
+Just a few of the famous people from our state

-- Elvis Presley: you can visit Graceland, his home in Memphis
+- Elvis Presley: you can visit Graceland, his home in Memphis.

-- Dolly Parton: her theme park, Dollywood, is in Pigeon Forge
+- Dolly Parton: her theme park, Dollywood, is in Pigeon Forge.

 - Presidents Andrew Jackson, Andrew Johnson, and James K. Polk: tour their homes in Nashville, Greeneville and Columbia, respectively.